Terry Torres Cruz - Postdoctoral Scholar Feature

 The WorkTerry Torres Cruz

 In Aime’s lab, Torres Cruz studies coffee leaf rust, a fungus capable of decimating coffee crops.
-She and her teammates work on the genetics of the fungus, hoping to ultimately help growers breed more resistant cultivars.
-This work involves investigating the movement of coffee leaf rust around the world; Torres Cruz has gathered around 300 historical specimens from various herbariums.
-Thanks to a Global Impact Fund New Ideas Grant from Purdue’s Office of Global Partnerships, she had the opportunity to do field work in Kenya this fall, collecting coffee leaf rust samples near Lake Victoria.
-She hopes the samples will help her and her team understand some fundamental facts about the pathogen.
+She and her teammates work on the genetics of the fungus, hoping to help growers breed more resistant cultivars.
+The work involves investigating the movement of coffee leaf rust around the world.
+Torres Cruz has gathered about 300 historical specimens from various herbariums.
+Thanks to a Global Impact Fund New Ideas Grant from Purdue’s Office of Global Partnerships, she had the opportunity to do field work in Kenya last fall, collecting coffee leaf rust samples near Lake Victoria.
+The samples might help her team understand some fundamental facts about the pathogen.

 The team is just beginning to process the samples.
-Ultimately, understanding the rust’s full life cycle may allow them to guide farmers about which plants to grow or avoid near their coffee.
+Understanding the rust’s full life cycle may allow researchers to guide farmers about which plants to grow or avoid near their coffee plants.

-Torres Cruz has been deeply involved in the larger mycology community, attending conferences worldwide from the Netherlands to Panama.
-Her “mycofamily” can be found at the annual Mycological Society of America conference, where she has led the SPORES program for two years, which provides mentoring for undergrads from underrepresented communities attending the conference for the first time.
+Torres Cruz has been deeply involved in the larger mycology community, attending conferences worldwide, from the Netherlands to Panama.
+Her “mycofamily” can be found at the annual Mycological Society of America conference, where she has led the SPORES program for two years.
+It provides mentoring for undergrads from underrepresented communities attending the conference for the first time.

 “We create little cohorts so they feel welcome and hopefully remain in mycology,” she says.